 Discipline is very important at this age, because children can't set their own limits.
 Without discipline, children can get anxious, provocative, demanding and "spoiled."
 Three is an age of testing, and often negative behavior is a normal way of seeing how far your child can go.

 The most common cause of nonfatal accidents in the home is poison.
-Aspirin, caustics, lead, and hydrocarbons are the most common serious poisons.
+Aspirin, medications, caustics, lead, and hydrocarbons are the most common serious poisons.
 Many items you use everyday can be poisonous to a child in large doses - even your vitamins.
 It's important to take preventative measures and keep cleaning and medical supplies out of reach of small climbers.
-Painting and work supplies in the workroom or garage should be on high shelves.
 Always have Poison Control's phone number handy.

 For further information on safety, you may also visit Healthychildren.org.

 It is best to begin potty training when your child is ready.
-Readiness to potty train usually occurs between ages 2 and 4 and involves three aspects:
+Readiness to potty train usually occurs between ages two and four and involves three aspects:

-Routine dental visits should begin at three years.
-Teach your child to brush her teeth after meals and at bedtime-assistance will still be necessary.
-A pea-sized dab of fluoridated toothpaste can be used.
+Routine dental visits should begin at two years of age.
+Teach your child to brush her teeth after meals and at bedtime; assistance will still be necessary.
+A pea-sized dab of fluoridated toothpaste can be used in total for the day.

 Next Well Child Visit